 🛡️ Common Defenses to Internet Sex Crime Allegations

-Effective defenses depend on the facts, but often include:
+Effective defense strategies depend on the specific charge but may include:

-The State must prove knowing and intentional conduct — not accidental downloads, auto-cached files, or misunderstood communications.
+The State must prove knowing and intentional conduct — not accidental downloads or misunderstood communications.

-Overbroad warrants, improper device seizures, or warrantless searches can result in suppression of key evidence.
+Overbroad warrants or improper device seizures may result in suppression of key evidence.

 ⚠️ What to Do If You’re Being Investigated